lo-language/velo/docs/concepts.md

 ## Concepts

-Imagine an inbox having an **address** and an associated procedure to be performed for each message received.
-Assume there's a mail system that routes messages sent to its address to the inbox.
-Now imagine there's a worker attending the inbox, who pulls messages out in the order in which they arrive and performs the procedure for each one as its own separate **task**.
-In doing so, this worker is performing a **service** defined by the procedure and accessible via the address, as shown below.
+Imagine an inbox having an **address** and a **procedure** to be performed for each message received.
+Assume there's a mail system that routes messages to the inbox.
+Now imagine there's a worker – let's call her Rosie – attending the inbox, pulling messages out in the order in which they arrive and performing the procedure for each one as its own discrete **task**.
+In doing so, she's performing a **service** defined by the procedure and accessible via the address, as shown below.

 ![an exa service](images/concepts1.png "an exa service")

+Since a person can only do one thing at a time, Rosie is only ever working on one task at a time, and as a **sequential** process, one instruction at a time.

+Rosie is very organized, so when she starts a task she sets aside a space called a **frame** to keep track of the state of the task – everything related to it, such as intermediate results.
+Rosie also has access to an outbox where she can place messages for delivery, and in the course of performing a task may make a **request** of any service whose address is available.

-In the course of performing a task a worker may make a **request** of another service, *provided she knows the address of that service*.
-Since every request can succeed or fail, before sending the request the worker must choose to listen for a success reply, a failure reply, both, or neither.
+Since every request can succeed or fail, before sending the request Rosie must choose to listen for a success reply, a failure reply, both, or neither.
 If she wants to listen for a success reply, she creates a special temporary inbox (a **continuation**) just for this purpose and includes its address on the request, like a return address on an envelope.
 Likewise, if she wants to listen for a failure reply she creates a similar temporary inbox and includes its address on the request, as shown below.

 ![a request](images/concepts2.png "an exa request")